the history of yeovil's pubs

 Porter Black's was a relatively short-lived Irish theme pub that opened around 1995 and closed in 2006.
 It is now a Chinese all-you-can-eat Restaurant.

 The large three-storey corner building in the Triangle was erected for the Co-operative Society as offices and retail space in 1910 and has been occupied by many businesses during the years.
-It has remained largely unaltered externally, other than cosmetic appearance, with the exception that the original decorative structures surmounting the parapet were removed.
+It has remained largely unaltered externally, other than cosmetic appearance, with the exception that the original decorative structures surmounting the parapet were removed during the 1990s.
 These originally contained the emblems of the Co-operative Society.

 Dating to about 1912, this is probably one of the earliest photographs of the building.
 This sepia toned postcard shows the newly-opened Co-operative building, later Porter Black's, with the Coronation Hotel at right.
 Note also the absence of the underground toilets in the Triangle.

 A 1928 aerial view of the Triangle with the old Co-op building - Porter Black's - at dead centre.
 At far left is Stars Lane with the old Palace Theatre (Yeovil's first cinema).
 Running to the top of the picture at left is South Street and running to top right is Middle Street with the entrance to Vicarage Street at centre left.
 The large building facing the Triangle is the Coronation Hotel and, finally, in the centre of the Triangle are the famous underground toilets.